OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 - **Microsoft account** (created by you for personal use) - Provides access to all consumer-oriented Microsoft products and cloud services, such as Outlook (Hotmail), Messenger, OneDrive, MSN, Xbox Live, or Office 365.
 Signing up for an Outlook.com mailbox automatically creates a Microsoft account.
 After a Microsoft account is created, it can be used to access consumer-related Microsoft cloud services or Azure.
 - **Work account** (issued by an admin for business use) - Provides access to all small, medium, and enterprise business-level Microsoft cloud services, such as Azure, Microsoft Intune, or Office 365.
 When you sign up to one of these services as an organization, a cloud-based directory is automatically provisioned in Azure Active Directory to represent your organization.
 For more information, see [Manage your Azure AD directory](https://docs.microsoft.com/azure/active-directory/active-directory-administer).
 - **Visual Studio ID** (created for your Visual Studio Professional or Enterprise subscriptions) - We recommend that you use this option to join the developer program from within the Visual Studio Gallery to get the full benefits as a Visual Studio subscriber.

-### Is the program available in my language?

-The Office 365 developer subscription is only offered in English.

 ### As a Microsoft Partner, can I receive a subscription?

 Yes, you can follow [these instructions](office-365-developer-program.md) to join the Office 365 Developer Program and set up an Office 365 developer subscription.
 However, if you already have a Visual Studio Enterprise or Visual Studio Professional (MSDN) subscription, you can get an Office 365 developer subscription as a benefit.
 To access this, go to [Visual Studio | My Benefits](https://my.visualstudio.com/benefits).
 For more information, contact [Visual Studio customer service](https://www.visualstudio.com/subscriptions/support/).